 As Canada is such an extensive country, it makes sense to own a car, especially if you travel long distances.

-You can often find there much cheaper deals compared to traveling by bus.
+On Poparide, you can often find there much cheaper deals compared to traveling by bus.
 On top of that, it’s much more convenient.
-I often find there great options for rides between Calgary and Banff.
+You can find many great options for rides between Calgary and Banff.

 The drivers can reduce the cost of their petrol by sharing a ride with someone, while the passengers can have a more convenient and affordable option to travel between cities.
 It’s a win-win!

-If you’re debating between Calgary and Edmonton, here are a few things to keep in mind.
+If you’re indecisive between Calgary and Edmonton, here are a few things to keep in mind.